bbauska/Anti-Project2025/anti.md

 that pharmacies and pharmacists have the right not to participate in abortions, including pill-induced abortions, if doing so would violate their sincere moral or religious objections.
 Moreover, no federal civil rights laws preempt state pro-life statutes.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-LGBTQIA+
+<h3>LGBTQIA+</h3>
-Project 2025 called the idea of gender identity a “destructive dogma.”
-“Radical actors inside and outside government are promoting harmful identity politics that replaces biological sex with subjective notions of ‘gender identity’ and bases a person’s worth on his or her race, sex, or other identities.
+<p>Project 2025 called the idea of gender identity a “destructive dogma.”
+“Radical actors inside and
+outside government are promoting harmful identity politics that replaces biological sex with subjective notions of ‘gender identity’ and bases a person’s worth on his or her race, sex, or other identities.
 This destructive dogma, under the guise of ‘equity,’ threatens American’s fundamental liberties as well as the health and well-being of children and adults alike.
 The next Secretary must ensure that HHS programs protect children’s minds and bodies and that HHS programs respect parents’ basic right to direct the upbringing, education, and care of their children.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-Project 2025 called on the CDC to stop collecting data on gender identity, which they claim “legitimizes the unscientific notion that men can become women (and vice versa).”
+<p>Project 2025 called on the CDC to stop collecting data on gender identity, which they claim
+“legitimizes the unscientific notion that men can become women (and vice versa).”
 “The CDC should immediately end its collection of data on gender identity, which legitimizes the unscientific notion that men can become women (and vice versa) and encourages the phenomenon of ever-multiplying subjective identities.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Project 2025 argued NIH “should fund studies into the short-term and long-term negative effects of cross-sex interventions.”
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 argued NIH “should fund studies into the short-term and long-term negative effects
+of cross-sex interventions.”
 “NIH has been at the forefront in pushing junk gender science.
 Instead, it should fund studies into the short-term and long-term negative effects of cross-sex interventions, including ‘affirmation,’ puberty blockers, cross-sex hormones and surgeries, and the likelihood of desistence if young people are given counseling that does not include medical or social interventions.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Project 2025: HHS should “that allow medical practitioners to participate in federal health care programs without being compelled to provide sex changes or similar services.”
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025: HHS should “that allow medical practitioners to participate in federal health care
+programs without being compelled to provide sex changes or similar services.”
 “Finally, HHS needs to restore and enhance conscience protection regulations that allow medical practitioners to participate in federal health care programs without being compelled to provide sex changes or similar services.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Project 2025 called for gender reassignment surgery to not be covered under Medicare or Medicaid.
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 called for gender reassignment surgery to not be covered under Medicare or
+Medicaid.
 “Reissue a stronger transgender national coverage determination.
 CMS should repromulgate its 2016 decision that CMS could not issue a National Coverage Determination (NCD) regarding ‘gender reassignment surgery’ for Medicare beneficiaries.
 In doing so, CMS should acknowledge the growing body of evidence that such interventions are dangerous and acknowledge that there is insufficient scientific evidence to support such coverage in state plans.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-Project 2025: “The redefinition of sex to cover gender identity and sexual orientation and pregnancy to cover abortion should be reversed in all HHS and CMS programs.”
-“Under the proposed rule, sex is redefined: ‘Discrimination on the basis of sex includes, but is not limited to, discrimination on the basis of sex stereotypes; sex characteristics, including intersex traits; pregnancy or related conditions; sexual orientation; and gender identity.’59 In other words, the department proposes to interpret Section 1557 as if it created special privileges for new classes of people, defined in ways that
+<p>Project 2025: “The redefinition of sex to cover gender identity and sexual orientation and
+pregnancy to cover abortion should be reversed in all HHS and CMS programs.”
+“Under the proposed rule, sex is redefined: ‘Discrimination on the basis of sex includes, but is not limited to, discrimination on the basis of sex stereotypes; sex characteristics, including intersex traits; pregnancy or related conditions; sexual orientation; and gender identity.’59 In other words, the department proposes to interpret Section 1557 as if it created special privileges for new classes of people, defined in ways that are highly ideological and unscientific.

-41
-are highly ideological and unscientific.
 The redefinition of sex to cover gender identity and sexual orientation and pregnancy to cover abortion should be reversed in all HHS and CMS programs as was done under the Trump Administration.
 This includes the Children’s Health Insurance Program (CHIP).
 Low-income families who rely on CHIP should not be coerced, pressured, or otherwise encouraged to embrace this ideologically motivated sexualization of their children.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-Project 2025 argued that faith-based adoption agencies should be allowed to discriminate against same-sex couples “due to their religious belief that a child should have a married mother and father.”
+<p>Project 2025 argued that faith-based adoption agencies should be allowed to discriminate against
+same-sex couples “due to their religious belief that a child should have a married mother and father.”
 “Unfortunately, many of the faith-based adoption agencies that serve these children are under threat from lawsuits, or else their licenses and contracts have been halted because they cannot in good